ghini.desktop is a cross-platform program and it will run on unix machines like GNU/Linux and MacOSX, as well as on Windows.

 one-liner for hurried users.

 Linux users just download and run the installation script.
+You may read the documentation later.

 Windows users in a real hurry don't the instructions and use a recent Windows installer.
 You do not miss any functional feature, but you have less chances to contribute to development.